-The interim financial statements included herein are unaudited.
 These financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") and the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 Any reference in these notes to applicable guidance is meant to refer to U.S. GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
-In the opinion of management, these statements include all adjustments, consisting only of normal, recurring adjustments, necessary for a fair presentation of the financial position of TransCode Therapeutics, Inc. at March 31, 2022 and its results of operations and its cash flows for the three months ended March 31, 2022.
+In the opinion of management, these statements include all adjustments, consisting only of normal, recurring adjustments, necessary for a fair presentation of the financial position of TransCode Therapeutics, Inc. at March 31, 2023, and its results of operations and cash flows for the three months ended March 31, 2023 and 2022.
 The interim results of operations are not necessarily indicative of the results to be expected for a full year.
-These interim financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2021, and notes thereto contained in the Company's Annual Report of Form 10-K, filed with the SEC.
+These interim financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2022, and notes thereto contained in the Company's Annual Report on Form 10-K, filed with the SEC.
 Certain information and note disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been omitted pursuant to such rules and regulations relating to interim financial statements.